ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

   - Existing customers that need supporting
   - Existing organization structures that people like and are comfortable with
   - Existing leaders who know how the busines works and dont know how digital works
+  - Existing legacy systems that support the above, but can be difficult or expensive to change
 - All of their problems create an inertia - they find it hard to move the business